-Gemista is a delicious in the list of Cypriot vegetarian dishes as an alternative to Koupepia made with meat.
-Gemista is a mixture same as the Koupepia, however instead of fresh grape laves, the mixture is inside tomatoes, peppers and other vegetables.
+Gemista is delicious in the list of Cypriot vegetarian dishes as an alternative to Koupepia made with meat.
+Gemista is a mixture the same as the Koupepia, however instead of fresh grape laves, the mixture is inside tomatoes, peppers and other vegetables.
 You can have gemista with white yogurt and wine!

 2. DOLMADES (STUFFED GRAPE LEAVES)

 Dolmades is a popular vegetarian food in Cyprus which means stuffed grape vine leaves (known as Dolmas).
 Dolmades is usually eaten as an appetizer or could be part of the main course too.
 These grape leaves are stuffed with a mixture of herbs and flavors, rice, cooked in lemon broth.
 Dolmades is a huge part of the Cypriot and Mediterranean cuisine.

 3. KOLOKITHAKIA ME AVGA/KOLOKOUTHKIA ME T’AFKA (ZUCCHINI/COURGETTE WITH EGGS)